Edward J. McCormack Jr.: Senate campaign

 Despite his public service, McCormack was largely seen as the underdog, going up against the fame and fortune of the Kennedy family political machine, which flooded the media with ads promoting Kennedy's Senate candidacy.
 McCormack's campaign, supervised by his father Edward, Sr., and uncle John W., could afford few radio and newspaper ads, nor a paid staff, and being forced to handle many of the campaign details caused the younger McCormack to lose seven pounds by the end of the contest.
 Kennedy also proved to be an effective street-level campaigner.
-What would further hurt McCormack's campaign was his negative attacks which were viewed by voters as over-bearing and bullying.
+What would further hurt McCormack's campaign was his negative attacks which were viewed by voters as overbearing and bullying.
 McCormack used the slogan, "I back Jack, but Teddy ain't ready", and during the televised debate, he stated, "The office of United States senator should be merited, and not inherited", and said that if his opponent's name was Edward Moore, not Edward Moore Kennedy, his candidacy "would be a joke".

 Kennedy subsequently won the September 1962 primary by a two-to-one margin, and he received McCormack's support in the general election.
 Although pundits predicted that this contest would have caused a rift between McCormack's uncle, John W. McCormack, who was the Speaker of the House of Representatives, and Kennedy's brother President John F. Kennedy, Speaker McCormack never showed by word or deed that he bore a grudge against the Kennedys for his nephew's loss.

 In the November special election, Kennedy defeated Republican George Cabot Lodge II, product of another noted Massachusetts political family, gaining 55 percent of the vote.

 Further political activities

 McCormack was a Massachusetts delegate to the 1964 Democratic national convention.

 McCormack was the Democratic nominee for Governor of Massachusetts in 1966, when he lost to Republican incumbent John A. Volpe, the first time that the term of that office was extended from two to four years.

+Known as a shrewd political broker, McCormack in 1975 was asked by U.S. District Judge W. Arthur Garrity Jr. to head planning of the implementation of the judge's desegregation order for Boston public schools.
+After weeks of McCormack's bargaining with stakeholders, the plan produced had broad support and eliminated busing between predominantly black Roxbury and South Boston, whose largely Irish population had fiercely resisted the initial phase of desegregation of the schools.
+Worried that elements of the plan would violate the civil rights of Black students, Garrity modified the plan to put South Boston and Roxbury in the same working district and nearly doubled the number of students to be bused citywide.
+McCormack "felt betrayed" and was "certain that the judge's remedy would ensure more violence."